-Supportive Care Options is about maintaining or improving quality of life for sufferers of asbestos or dust related disease, at the same time allowing their loved ones to also have a quality of life during all stages of the disease.
-It is about working out what support and care options are available, and then putting in place strategies to help sufferers and their loved ones navigate the journey ahead in the best possible way.
+Supportive Care Options is about allowing a person to retain their dignity, and maintaining or improving quality of life for sufferers of asbestos or dust related disease, whilst at the same time allowing their loved ones to also have a quality of life during all stages of the disease.
+It is not only about working out what care the sufferer needs, but most importantly, what he or she may want, or is prepared to accept.
+It is then about looking at what treatment, support and care options are available, and then putting in place strategies to help sufferers and their loved ones navigate the journey ahead in the best possible way to suit their needs and/or wants.

 Supportive Care Options should be discussed with the Bernie Banton Foundation Support Co-ordinator as soon as possible after diagnosis.
 When you contact the Bernie Banton Foundation about Supportive Care Options, you will be dealing with somebody who has walked the walk.
 No two journeys are exactly the same, but the person you talk to will have walked a similar path.
 Having walked this road makes all the difference in being able to answer the multitude of questions you may have, and being able to help you navigate the often difficult journey that lay ahead for all concerned.